ltdt14/auth-boilerplate/README.md

 - Code Coverage with Istanbul
 - Linting with ESLint via Airbnb Styleguide and PrettierJS
 - Documentation with JSDoc
-- Log request to Database
+- Log request to database

 ## Getting Started